AlexandroG23/AlexandroG23/README.md

 In addition, for years I have been acquiring knowledge with projects carried out at the university and on my own.

 - 🔭 I'm looking for work as a frontend and backend developer.
-- 🌱 I’m currently learning TypeScript, React.js, Oracle, Node Js and Express.
+- 🌱 I’m currently learning TypeScript, React.js, Oracle, Node Js, Express and C#.
 - 💬 Ask me about Java, HTML, CSS, JS, SQL...
 - ⚡ More about me: Like many I love to play video games, and I also like cats.
 In my spare time I play the guitar and inform myself about things related to technology.